docker/docs/notary/running_a_service.md

 ### High Availability

-Most production users will want to increase availability by running multiple instances of both the server and signer applications.
-These can be scaled arbitrarily and independently.
-The database may also be scaled independently but this is left as and exercise for experienced DBAs and Operations teams.
-A typical deployment will look like the below diagram:
+To increase availability, you can run multiple instances of both the server and signer applications.
+These can scale arbitrarily and independently.
+The database can also scale independently but this is left as an exercise for experienced DBAs and Operations teams.
+A typical deployment looks like this:

 ![Notary server Deployment Diagram](https://cdn.rawgit.com/docker/notary/09f81717080f53276e6881ece57cbbbf91b8e2a7/docs/images/service-deployment.svg)